khuang28jhu/bs3/README.md

 #System Requirements
 * Linux or Mac OS Environment
 * Python (version 2.5.2 or above; it should be pre-installed in both Linux and Mac).
 Type 'Python' to see the installed version.
 Python could be downloaded from http://www.python.org/download/ )
 * Python Modules 'Pysam' and 'Metplotlib'.
-To install each package, type the following command on a Linux/Mac terminal.
+To install the packages, type the following commands on a Linux/Mac terminal:
-<br /> 'pip install pysam' or 'pip install metplolib'
+<br /> ``` 'pip install pysam'  or 'pip install metplolib' ```